develprr/metamatic-blog/_posts/2023-08-15-combine-pandas-with-pydantic-to-write-high-quality-python-code.markdown

-The great news with this approach is that we can ensure that the code execution won't actually ever even reach the point at all where this constructor invoked if you didn't come up with the right parameters.
+The great news with this approach is that we can ensure that the code execution won't actually ever even reach the point at all where this constructor is being invoked if you didn't come up with the right parameters.

-To clarify this, consider the following code:
+To clarify this, consider the e code:

 ```Python
 float_array = D2FloatArray.new([[161,47], [170.5, 72.4], [185.5, 91]])